-An organised beach with sun loungers, taverna, water sports, and beach parties it gets crowded in the height of Summer with an annual festival taking place each June-September with moonlit concerts, an outdoor cinema, and art exhibitions held in the park right next to the beach.
+An organized beach with sun loungers, taverna, water sports, and beach parties it gets crowded in the height of Summer with an annual festival taking place each June-September with moonlit concerts, an outdoor cinema, and art exhibitions held in the park right next to the beach.

 4. Marcello Beach aka Martselo Beach

 With views of Paros main port, perfect for watching the ferries sail in and out, this beautiful sandy beach which is actually a series of rocky coves, allows you to be tucked away from the main throng of tourists.
-Organised with sunbeds, a beach volleyball court, and cafes and tavernas, it is popular with both young adults and families and can become quite crowded July-August.
+Organized with sunbeds, a beach volleyball court, and cafes and tavernas, it is popular with both young adults and families and can become quite crowded July-August.